 (b) Subject to Section 3.08 hereof, upon surrender for registration of Transfer of any Certificate at the Certificate Registrar Office, the Owner Trustee shall execute and deliver to, in the name of the designated transferee or transferees, a replacement Certificate, representing the identical beneficial ownership in the Trust or Series, as applicable.

 (c) At the option of a Certificate Holder, a Certificate may be exchanged for another Certificate or Certificates of the same aggregate Certificate Base Amount of the same Series or, in the case of the Beneficial Interest Certificate, of the Trust, upon surrender of the Certificate to be exchanged at the Certificate Registrar Office.
 Whenever a Certificate is so surrendered for exchange, the Owner Trustee shall execute and deliver the Certificate or Certificates which the Certificate Holder making the exchange is entitled to receive.
-Every Certificate presented or surrendered for Transfer or exchange shall be duly endorsed by, or be accompanied by an Investment Letter substantially in the form of Exhibit hereto (the AInvestment Letter@), duly executed by the Certificate Holder thereof or its attorney duly authorized in writing.
+Every Certificate presented or surrendered for Transfer or exchange shall be duly endorsed by, or be accompanied by an Investment Letter substantially in the form of Exhibit C D hereto (the AInvestment Letter@), duly executed by the Certificate Holder thereof or its attorney duly authorized in writing.

 (d) No service charge shall be made to the Certificate Holder for any transfer or exchange of a Certificate, but the Owner Trustee may require payment of a sum sufficient to cover any tax or governmental charge that may be imposed in connection with any Transfer or exchange of a Certificate.